Life is one big balancing act.

 #13 – Go offline

-It’s tough to get away from technology in 2021.
+It’s tough to get away from technology.
 Whether you’ve been working from home and your emails have been creeping into ‘family time’ or you’re a stay-at-home parent with your phone on your hip, it helps to pop the phone away and just sit with your feelings.

 Even leaving your phone alone for the first and last 10 minutes of the day can help you reset, unwind and feel balanced.